wokast/RePrimAnd/docsrc/sphinx/eos_barotr_available.rst

 as a zero-temperature EOS.

 The minimum enthalpy is :math:`h_0=1`.
-Pseudo-entaply and enthalpy are identical, i.e. :math:`g=h`.
+Pseudo-enthaply and enthalpy are identical, i.e. :math:`g=h`.
 In terms of the pseudo-enthalpy, the segments are given by

 .. math::